 There was a long silence.
 I got the rest of the crud off the bottom of the pan, and turned around.
 My mom was sitting at the table with tears streaming down her face.

 I wasn’t wrong.
 The kids do always die; diagnostics are just so bad that they’re too sick for help by the time the decision is made to send them overseas.
-And my actual day job is improving health systems – and life in general – in developing countries to make life better for kids like that.
+And my actual day job is improving health systems – and life in general – in developing countries to improve outcomes for kids just like that.